What Wood Should You Use for a Wood Slat Wall? 3 Things to Know

 If you’re not keen to spend the next few weekends crafting each individual slat from scratch, pre-made wood slat wall panels may be perfect for you.

-They have a hardwood veneer finish made from white oak or walnut, with an MDF core that’s engineered to perfection.
+Each wood slat wall panel has a hardwood veneer finish made from oak or walnut, with an MDF core that’s engineered for easy installation and structural consistency.
 Having just the hardwood on the surface keeps them at a reasonable price, without sacrificing the undeniable beauty of the higher-end wood grain patterns.

 Both walnut and oak are hardwoods, meaning the trees they come from have a higher density and take longer to grow.
 This density makes them extra durable (and extra beautiful) but their slower growth rate makes them more expensive.
 It’s a trade off, but depending on your budget and the scope of your project, solid walnut slats can create breathtaking effects.